KLayout/klayout/macbuild/ReadMe.md

 # Final comments
 No need to say KLayout is a great tool! <br>
-With the object-oriented script language (both Ruby and Python) support, our error-prone layout jobs can be greatly simplified and sped up.<br>
+With the object-oriented script language (both Ruby and Python) support, our error-prone layout jobs can be significantly simplified and sped up.<br>
 Building KLayout from its source code is not difficult.
 Try it with your favorite environment!

 [End of File]